Menu

 Pin it now, make later!

-You’re going to be nuts for this new stitch tutorial… pun totally intended and I’m NOT sorry!
-The almond stitch uses a four row stitch repeat to build up a beautifully ornate pattern that’s much simpler to crochet than it looks!
+The almond ridges stitch uses a four-row stitch repeat to build up a beautifully ornate pattern that’s much simpler to crochet than it looks!
+As with most ridge patterns, you’ll be crocheting into the back loop only (BLO) for the majority of the work.

 While the Almond Ridges pattern is simple to pick up, it relies on you having knowledge of the UK half treble/US half double.
 This neat little stitch adds more height than a UK double/US single but less than a UK treble/US double so it’s the perfect midpoint.
 Because of this, it’s sturdier than than a UK treble, but still adds a decent amount of height to your project.